AdobeDocs/journeys.en/help/using/functions/functionfilter.md

 )
 ```

-Returns a listObject containing product 2 and product 3.
+Returns a listObject containing the two objects with "product2" and "product3" as id.